ygua699/week02lab-git/README.md

 #### Development Process

-Each dev works on these features on three separate branches, namely feature1, feature2 and feature3, before merging them into the master branch.
+Each dev works on these features on three separate branches, namely feature1, feature2 and feature3, before merging them into the main branch.
 The overall process is:

 <ol>
   <li>Dev1,2,3 - clone the project to local repository</li>
   <li>Dev1,2,3 - implement feature 1, 2 and 3 respectively locally</li>
-  <li>Dev1 - stage, commit and push changes on the feature1 branch</li>
+  <li>Dev1 - run tests locally (Maven 'Verify'), stage, commit and push changes on the local feature1 branch</li>
-  <li>Dev2 - stage, commit and push changes on the feature2 branch</li>
+  <li>Dev2 - run tests locally (Maven 'Verify'), stage, commit and push changes on the local feature2 branch</li>
-  <li>Dev3 - stage, commit and push changes on the feature3 branch</li>
+  <li>Dev3 - run tests locally (Maven 'Verify'), stage, commit and push changes on the local feature3 branch</li>
-  <li>Dev1,2,3 - create a pull request to merge from their own branch to the master branch</li>
+  <li>Dev1,2,3 - run tests locally again (just to make sure), and then create a "pull request" (GitHub) to merge from your own branch to the main branch</li>
   <li>team leader approves the pull requests</li>
-  <li>IMPORTANT: The final step will be to push your code to the **"submission"** branch, which will trigger the CI workflow leading to you receiving an email about if your submission passed the required unit tests or not (build failed or passed).
+  <li>**IMPORTANT:** The final step will be to push your code to the **"submission"** branch, which will trigger the CI workflow leading to you receiving an email about if your submission passed the required unit tests or not (build failed or passed).
 A fail message means one or more of the tests failed, and you must make further changes to your code before again committing and pushing to the "submission" branch.
 Detailed steps for how to create and manage the submission branch are listed in pts 1, 3 and 4 at [here](https://www.cs.auckland.ac.nz/~ewan/teaching/submission-branch.html).
 Note that pt 2 is not valid for this exercise as the submission branch is not provided to you as the part of the repo.
 </ol>

 #### New Branch, Build and Test